jflamy/owlcms4/docs/PrepareZoomBroadcasting.md

 - The current athlete and the next athlete can be monitored on the left screen (they blink or are highlighted)
 - On the right screen, make sure you are in Gallery View - there is an icon at the top right of the Zoom Meeting window for selecting.
 In this way you see all the participants.
 - Right-click on the participant that you wish to select.
 - Select "`Spotlight`" or "`Replace Spotlight`" in the context menu.
 This will switch the video output on all the users.
-As described below, users can select whether they watch the video of the athlete or the scoreboard.
+- As described [here](UserInstructionsForZoom), users can select whether they watch the video of the athlete or the scoreboard.

 #### Rehearsal of the Broadcasting setup